Traditionally, it was done six months after the cancer operation. There are advantages to this and this may still be the best for some people.

 Advantages of delayed reconstruction:

 - Mastectomy is not a very painful operation and the postoperative discomfort is often psychological as much as physical.
-Having the reconstruction makes the operation bigger and more painful.
+Having breast reconstruction makes the operation bigger and more painful.

 - Some women find that having a flat chest is acceptable and choose not to have a reconstruction after some time.